netdata/netdata/docs/tasks/installation/deploy-netdata-in-a-host-with-docker-runtime.md

   netdata/netdata
 ```

+##### `docker compose`

-**Docker Compose**: Copy the following code and paste into a new file called `docker-compose.yml`, then run
+Copy the following code and paste into a new file called `docker-compose.yml`, then run
 `docker-compose up -d` in the same directory as the `docker-compose.yml` file to start the container.
-Note the changed
+Note the
-`./netdataconfig/netdata:/etc/netdata:ro` line from the recommended example above.
+changed `./netdataconfig/netdata:/etc/netdata:ro` line from the recommended example above.

 ```yaml
 version: '3'